napoleonfreitaspaajanen/MyRepo/ProgrammingLanguageGuides/AtomAcademicWriting.md

 Basics of git: https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository

 Possibly in the future use "git-control" package for easier use.

+## Initialize git
+This can be done inside Atom.

+- File > Open Folder > "find the folder you want to control"
+- Press the arrow on the right side of editor (not visible until you put your mouse over there) of Atom to open the git panel
+- Press Create Repository > init

+## Pushing an existing repository to github

+- First initialize git on the folder (separate instruction)
+- Then commit some initial files (separate instruction)
+- Next start a new repo in github with the same name as the folder in your computer, but don't initialize with a README (don't click on that option)
+- Launch git bash on the target folder in your computer and do
+  - git remote add origin "name of github url"
+  - git push -u origin master
+  - You might need to put some passwords or something at this stage

+## Clone a repository

+- Go to github and get the "clone url"
+- Open git bash and write git clone "clone url"

+## Staging, adding, committing and others.
+This can all be done internally in Atom so one does not need to know commands.
+However, if one wants to use the git bash, one can use:
+- Stage all: git add .

 # Latex
 In order to use Latex commands, use double dollars \$\$.
 E.g.,